poolifier/poolifier-web-worker/README.md

 ## Why Poolifier?

-Poolifier is used to perform CPU and/or I/O intensive tasks on Deno servers, it implements worker pools using
+Poolifier is used to perform CPU and/or I/O intensive tasks on Deno, Bun or browser, it implements worker pools using
 [web worker API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API)
-Deno module.\
+module.\
 With poolifier you can improve your **performance** and resolve problems related to the event loop.\
 Moreover you can execute your tasks using an API designed to improve the